ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 	- Unstable Klein Bottle explosion VFX is now separated from the item's effect and no longer placed far below characters.
 	- Icon texturing and outlines are now more consistent with each other and with vanilla graphics.
 - New mod icon.

-**1.5.4**

-- Attempted fix for Mostly-Tame Mimic tier weighting inordinately preferring the highest-weighted tier available.
-	- Reworked internals of this item.
-Each mimic's selected item is now tracked individually, instead of keeping a list of counts.
-This appears to have also reduced the need for the LagLimit config option.